shanebdavis/tesla-remote/README.md

 > WARNING: EXPERIMENTAL - This is all unofficial.
 Use at your own risk.
 Remember, you are remote controlling a large, expensive object.
 Remember there are objects nearby.
 Make sure you think carefully before taking any "write" actions.
 <br><br>That said, currently there are no commands to *move* the car.
 The biggest risk is opening or closing the trunk when there is something to bump into, or... accidentally leaving your windows open or car unlocked.

-**tesla-remote** is a remote control your Tesla.
+Use **tesla-remote** to get info and remote control your Tesla.
 It is written in CaffeineScript (JavaScript in 1/3 the code) and runs on NodeJS.

 - Based on this NPM package: https://www.npmjs.com/package/teslajs
 - Based on the unofficial Tesla API documentation: https://tesla-api.timdorr.com